 - Reports should be printed and given to the pilot for uploading to the FAA

-- The cost of the Rabin CCT is $65 out of pocket as an additional service on top of an exam (not included in an annual eye exam).
+- The cost of the Rabin Cone Contrast Test for FAA or military is $150 Out of pocket as an additional service on top of an exam (not included in an annual eye exam).

 - Initial color vision tests are routinely charged to the pilot